jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzscm/index.md

 #Developing an application that uses Jazz source control

 This tutorial shows how to develop an application that uses Jazz&trade; source control management (SCM).
 Ensure that your IBM id is registered with [IBM&reg; Bluemix&trade;](https://bluemix.net).
-Log in to IBM DevOps Services with your IBM id.
+Log in to IBM&reg; Bluemix&trade; DevOps Services with your IBM id.

 ---
 ##Start with a sample project